Odin Sphere: Scenario and design

-Kamitani acted as art and character designer for the game, with additional art for elements such as food provided by Shigatake.
+Kamitani acted as art and character designer for the game, with additional art for elements such as food provided by Takehiro "Shigatake" Shiga.
 So as to distance the appearance of Gwyndolin and other Valkyries in Odin Sphere from the Valkyries of the Valkyrie Profile series, Kamitani modeled their outfits after ballet tutus.
 The character Mercedes was a fairy version of Gradriel De Valendia, the main protagonist of Princess Crown.
 Velvet's design was described as an "Arabic Little Red Riding Hood".
 More sensual elements of his female character designs came about through chance rather than deliberate design.
 A few monster designs were recycled from Princess Crown.
 The artwork was created at full scale, then shrunk down to fit within the PS2 hardware specifications.

 Despite the general move to 3D graphics in the gaming industry, the team decided to use 2D graphics, as Kamitani felt the style was stagnating.
 The use of 2D graphics meant that traditional cinematographic camera work for cutscenes was impossible to achieve, so the team instead modeled them after scenes from a stage production.
 This style was also chosen due to the story's Shakespearean atmosphere.
 The character graphics were hand-drawn in a process Kamitani dubbed "tebineri", or hand-shaping.
 The toolset used to create the graphic animations was heavily inspired by the similar animation style used for Adobe Flash products.
 An element that proved troublesome was character movement, which was hard to make behave within the limited hardware specifications of the PS2.
 A cited example was how Velvet's breasts jiggle slightly when she stops moving.
 This was intended for more female characters, but due to the hardware limitations it was restricted to Velvet.